SammyWhite000/911DataCollection/HW6/README.txt

  > To list all containers add a --all to the end of the previous command

 12. What command will list all docker images?
- > use the command "docker images"
+ > use the command "docker images ls"
  > This command defaults to listing only running images

 13. What command do you use to deploy docker containers using information in the dockercompose.yml file?